Codejoy-Lab/lobe-chat/docs/Environment-Variable.md

 ### `AGENTS_INDEX_URL`

 - Type: Optional
-- Description: The index address of the LobeChat role market.
+- Description: The index address of the CoolAI role market.
 If you have deployed the role market service yourself, you can use this variable to override the default plugin market address
 - Default: `https://chat-agents.lobehub.com`

 <br/>